acerbilab/pyvbmc/README.md

 If you have trouble doing something with PyVBMC, spot bugs or strange behavior, or you simply have some questions, please feel free to:
 - [open an issue](https://github.com/lacerbi/pyvbmc/issues/new) on GitHub, or,
-- contact me at <luigi.acerbi@helsinki.fi>, putting 'PyVBMC' in the subject of the email.
+- contact the project lead at <luigi.acerbi@helsinki.fi>, putting 'PyVBMC' in the subject of the email.

 ## References and citation